Frequently Asked Questions

-A: Both day and evening classes are offered within the MA program.
+A: Both day and evening classes are offered for the MA program.

 Q: Are summer classes available?

-A: No, there are no graduate summer courses, and only undergraduate summer courses.
-Some faculty are available, however, to supervise students' independent research, for which credit can be given in the following semester.
+A: No, there are no graduate courses offered in the summer, only undergraduate courses are offered during summer terms.
+Some faculty are available, however, to supervise student's independent research, for which credit can be given in the following semester.

 Q: I've never done any experimental research, so I don't know if I like it.
 Can I do research at Hunter?

-A: Yes!
-Hunter College faculty are actively engaged in research on a variety of topics.
-By volunteering to do research in a faculty member's laboratory, or by taking an independent research course with a faculty member, you can get valuable research experience.
+A: Yes, Hunter College faculty are actively engaged in research on a variety of topics.
+By volunteering to do research in a faculty member's laboratory, or by taking an independent research course with a faculty member, you can gain valuable research experience.

 A: Faculty research at Hunter includes:

-Applied and evaluative psychology - topics in personality, psychopathology, theories of therapeutic methods, group dynamics, biofeedback, health and gender, stress and stress management, substance use, tests and measurements.
+Applied and Evaluative Psychology - including topics in personality, psychopathology, theories of therapeutic methods, group dynamics, biofeedback, health and gender, stress and stress management, substance use, tests and measurements.

-Social, cognitive, and developmental psychology - multicultural issues, cognitive and linguistic development, discursive social psychology, gender and cognition, attitudes, political psychology, psycholinguistics, decision-making, memory function in different populations.
+Social, Cognitive, and Developmental Psychology - including multicultural issues, cognitive and linguistic development, discursive social psychology, gender and cognition, attitudes, political psychology, psycholinguistics, decision-making, and memory function in different populations.

-Biopsychology and comparative psychology - hormonal influences on and neural control of avian and mammalian behavior, opiate effects, color vision, evolution of behavior, animal orientation and communication, cerebral specialization of function.
+Biopsychology and Comparative Psychology - including hormonal influences on and neural control of avian and mammalian behavior, opiate effects, color vision, evolution of behavior, animal orientation and communication, cerebral specialization of function.